-Bristol Fish Project CIC (est 2011) is an inventive local community business that applies a community-centric alternative approach to mainstream corporate food production and consumption.
-Through our community-supported facility in an income-deprived area of Bristol we seek to exemplify the application of circular economics to ecologically regenerative community-food.
+Bristol Fish Project CIC (est 2011) is an inventive local community business (not-for-profit) that applies a community-centric alternative approach to mainstream corporate food production and consumption.
+Through our community-supported facility in an income-deprived area of Bristol we seek to research, demonstrate and share the application of circular economics to ecologically regenerative community-food.
 Our model, run by the community for the benefit of the community, integrates community food waste into food production and conservation through innovative, hi-tech farming methods.
 We centre on aquaponics (growing Eels and Watercress in a recirculating water-based system), but also approach insect production and applications of artificial intelligence for precision growing.
 Our production methods interact in a symbiotic manner with the natural environment -unlike conventional food production practices, and seek to enhance the lives of people and the welfare of livestock.

 The profit-centric food-value-chain is not going away.
 The evidence is that for communities and environment, this value-chain does not meet their needs with severe, and generation-transcending repercussions in health and wellbeing of people and places.
 This is why we anchor our agri-innovation in the hands of the community, and why we have centred our efforts on bringing futuristic, integrated production and regeneration methods into a community setting with a view to giving over decision making and ownership of this to the community.
 We combine this with community resilience development and re-skilling and implementing ecological regeneration.
 We are starting now to be part of the future we want for our food system.